 Figures for maintenance and protection of the planted area for 3 years are included in the budget for the first year because a new site will be planted during each year of the project.
 Therefore, each planting event will trigger a further three-year commitment to maintenance and protection of a planting site and that commitment is reflected in each year of the project budget.

-Establishment of the tree nurseries is included in
+Establishment of the tree nurseries is included under the IGA component.

 The establishment of the understory at restoration sites within the forest will lag one year behind the planting of seedlings at the sites, to give time for the trees to grow enough to provide appropriate climatic conditions and adequate shade for the understory vegetation.